-- The revenue from coal mining activities (thermal coal, metallurgical coal, coke) exceeds 10% of total turnover or its production exceeds 20 million tons per year; - The coal-fired electricity generation represents more than 10% of turnover, or the generation capacity exceeds 10,000 MW; - Production, sale or distribution of nuclear-based power generation exceeds 5% of turnover.
+- The coal-fired electricity generation represents more than 10% of turnover, or the generation capacity exceeds 10,000 MW;

+- Production, sale or distribution of nuclear-based power generation exceeds 5% of turnover.
 This includes uranium extraction, uranium concentration, refining, conversion and enrichment, the production of nuclear fuel structures, construction and use of nuclear reactors.
-It also includes treatment of spent nuclear fuel, nuclear decommissioning and radioactive waste management. - If the sum of activities related to unconventional oil and gas, such as oil sands extraction, shale oil, shale gas and Artic drilling represents more than 5% of revenues;
+It also includes treatment of spent nuclear fuel, nuclear decommissioning and radioactive waste management.